NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 * Open image: xy_8bit_labels__four_objects.tif
 * Perform shape measurements and discuss their meanings.
+* Explore results visualisation
 	* Color objects by their measurement values.
 * Add a calibration to the image and check which shape measurements are affected.
 * Draw a test image to understand the shape measurements even better.

 ### Formative assessment